msobanjo/courseware/topics/aws/modules/s3-bucket-policies/README.md

 A bucket policy is where we can define explicit access or denial of access to our data at a bucket level.
 These polices are written using JSON, meaning that we have very configurable policies with granular access.

-An ACL is how we can give explicit access or denial of access to our data for users from outside of our own AWS Accounts.
-The permissions we can add are quite broad for example 'Write Objects'.
+An Access Control List (ACL) is how we can give explicit access or denial of access to our data for users from outside of our own AWS Accounts.
+The permissions we can add are quite broad for example `Write Objects`.

 ## Tasks